H. Ramakrishnan: Journalism

-The first person to report live on Tamil News, H Ramakrishnan has been a great source of inspiration for many.
+The first person to report live on Tamil News, H Ramakrishnan has been a source of inspiration for many.
 He has wielded the microphone for many important assignments including the launch of rockets from Sriharikota and caught politicians and VIPs like Former Chief Minister M. Karunanidhi, Chief Minister J Jayalalithaa, the late President Abdul Kalam for quotes.

 For Doordarshan he has interviewed Industrialists N. Mahalingan and M. A. M. Ramaswamy, Musicians including Semmangudi Srinivasa Iyer, D. K Pattammal, Actors Gemini Ganesan, Thengai Srinivasan, Prem Nazir, Balachandra Menon, Thikkurisi Sukumaran Nair, Madhu, journalists Dinamalar Krishnamurthy, Tugluk Cho Ramaswamy and Sivandhi Aadhithan of Dina Thanthi.

 News reading

-His love for reading news began even while he was at school.
-He wrote to Melville de Mellow the great commentator and newscaster, who asked him to complete college and then apply to read news at AIR.
+While at school he wrote to Melville de Mellow, who asked him to complete college and then apply to read news at AIR.
 After a few years, he joined AIR and then later DDK and read news for over 25 years in both media.
-He was one of the first news readers of Doordarshan Chennai and was perhaps the first differently abled person to rise up to the level of Senior Administrative Grade officer in the Ministry of Information and Broadcasting, Government of India.

-For three years, he was also Public Relations Manager with Indian Bank and was instrumental in bringing out the in house magazine IndImage and also for conducting the Platinum jubilee of the bank.
-The bank is now celebrating its 100th year.
-Having been at the helm of affairs in the news room for over two decades, he has thorough knowledge of news writing, reporting, visual editing and manpower management.
+For three years, he was also Public Relations Manager with Indian Bank and conducted the Platinum jubilee of the bank.

-He has acted in a couple of Tamil films including one by name Vaaname Ellai directed by K Balachander.
-The film was a super hit and H Ramakrishnan's role as a disabled person (which he is in real life too) who changes the mind of youngsters, who wanted to commit suicide had made a remarkable impact on the film viewing public.
-Also in another K Balachander movie Jathi Malli as a Doctor.
+He has acted in a couple of Tamil films including Vaaname Ellai and Jathi Malli, both directed by K Balachander.

 Musician

-A musician, he has presented concerts at the prestigious Music Academy, Tyagaraja Aradhana in Thiruvaiyaru, All India Radio and other Sabhas.
+A musician, he has presented concerts at the Music Academy, Tyagaraja Aradhana in Thiruvaiyaru, All India Radio and other Sabhas.
 A percussionist, he learnt to play the Mridangam from Palani Subramaniam Pillai, and is presently learning from Karaikudi Mani.
 He plays the Kanjira and is an expert in Konnakkol (spelt Konakol of Konnakol).
 (Konnakkol is normally an oral accompaniment to Carnatic concerts and a Konnakkol artist, recites a particular kind of rhythmic pattern like that of the Mridangist (drummer)).
 In recognition of this talent, he has been awarded the Kalaimamani award by the Government of Tamil Nadu for his contributions to the art of Konnakkol.

 He is the secretary of a music Sabha called Sri Bhairavi Gana Sabha in Chennai.
 The sabha has been organising concerts of musicians including S. P. Balasubramaniam, O.S.
 Arun, Aruna Sayeeram and presented awards to Sabha secretaries, musicians and dancers.